rintala/DD2423/lab1/answers_jr_lab1.md

 ---

+## 1.7 Rotation

 **Question 12**: What can be said about possible similarities and differences? **Hint:** think of the frequencies and how they are affected by the rotation.

 **Answers:**

+- **ROTATION: !!
+HAVE TO ROTATE THE FREQUENCY DOMAIN IN SAME WAY - A POINT IN FREQ DOMAIN REPRESENTS THE DIRECTION OF WHICH A SINE WAVE IN THE SPATIAL DOMAIN WILL BE**
+- IMPULSE RESPONSE ?
+- FOR HUMAN GUASSSIAN FILTER LOOKS BETTER - FROM THEORY - HOW MUCH INFO
+  - IDEAL LOW PASS FILTER - REMOVES ONLY WHAT HAS TO BE REMOVED
+    - hard cut off - rippling effect
+  - GAUSSIAN - ALSO SURPRESSES - NOT REALLY NECESSARY
+    - slow change if long -- => frequency
+    - frequency domain will be the opposite

 ---

+## 1.8 Information in Fourier phase and magnitude

 **Question 13**: What information is contained in the phase and in the magnitude of the Fourier transform?